matthiasnoback/advanced-testing-workshop/assignments/all.md

 > Please run all the tests after every change to make sure you don't end up with an unfixable application.

-1. Rewrite the use cases to make them independent of the web framework (i.e. Zend Expressive).
-Move the code that doesn't deal with `Request` objects, routing, or template rendering to dedicated services (so-called "application services").
-You may still call the real external services.
+1. Rewrite the registration use case to make it independent of the web framework (i.e. Zend Expressive).
+Move the code that doesn't deal with `Request` objects, routing, or template rendering to a dedicated service (a so-called "application service").
+You may still call the real exchange rate service and database.
 We'll replace those later.
-2. Write a scenario that describes in non-web-framework-language what's going on.
-E.g.
+2. Take the following scenario that describes in non-web-framework-language what's going on and save it as `test/Acceptance/features/buy_a_domain_name.feature`:

-    Given I want to check the availability of totallyrandomdomainname.com And it turns out to be available
-    When I register it
+    Feature:
+      Scenario:
+        Given I register "totallyrandomdomainname.com" to "Matthias Noback" with email address "matthiasnoback@gmail.com" and I want to pay in USD
-    And I fill in my name ("Matthias Noback") and email address ("matthiasnoback@gmail.com") And I pay EUR 10.00 for it
+        And I pay 11.56 USD for it
-    Then the domain name is mine
+        Then the order was paid

 3. Create step definitions for all the steps in `Test\Acceptance\FeatureContext`.
 Instantiate the application services and their dependencies manually.
-4. Note that we're still depending on a lot of infrastructure (database, whois, exchange rates) and we're mainly spending time testing that code.
-Introduce abstractions for all of them, and provide fake objects.
+4. Note that we're still depending on infrastructure code (related to the database and the exchange rate service) and we're mainly spending time testing that code.
+Introduce abstractions for each of these, and add fake implementations.
 In order to be useful, they need methods which you can call to manually set data.
 Do this as part of the scenario itself, e.g.:

+    Feature:
+      Background:
+        Given a .com domain name costs EUR 10.00
-    Given the exchange rate of EUR to USD is "1.15878"
+        And the exchange rate EUR to USD is 1.156

-    Given the domain name totallyrandomdomainname.com is still available

 Meanwhile, take note of how much faster the acceptance tests are becoming.